JaneWen23/MyISP/README.md

         [
             ['DUMMY2', 1],  # syntax being [MODULE, DELAY]
         ]
-        # in this example, output from DUMMY1 is be used by DUMMY2 after being delayed 1 frame.
+        # in this example, output from DUMMY1 is to be used by DUMMY2 after being delayed 1 frame.
     ],
     [
         'DUMMY3',
         [
             ['DUMMY3', 1]
         ]
-        # in this example, the output from DUMMY8 is be used by itself after being 1 frame delayed.
+        # in this example, the output from DUMMY8 is to be used by itself after being 1 frame delayed.
     ]
 ]
 ```